elliotwoods/ofxBlackmagic2/README.md

 Features:

 * Uses DeckLink SDK for colour conversion (much faster/more efficient than hand-rolled solutions)
-* Designed for use with multiple devices
+* Designed for use with multiple devices (and devices with multiple inputs, e.g. DeckLink Quad)
 * Object oriented with namespaces
 * Lockable frames for threading